phylum-dev/phylum-analyze-pr-action/README.md

           # NOTE: These are examples.
 Only one `cmd` entry line is expected.
           #
-          # Use the defaults for all the arguments.
+          # Use the defaults for all the arguments and provide debug level output.
-          # The default behavior is to only analyze newly added dependencies against
+          # The default behavior is to only analyze newly added dependencies
-          # the active policy set at the Phylum project level.
+          # against the active policy set at the Phylum project level.
           # This entry does not have to be specified since it is the default.
+          cmd: phylum-ci -vv
+          # Same as the previous entry, but without debug level output.
           cmd: phylum-ci
-          # Provide debug level output.
-          cmd: phylum-ci -vv
           # Consider all dependencies in analysis results instead of just the newly added ones.
           # The default is to only analyze newly added dependencies, which can be useful for
           # existing code bases that may not meet established policy rules yet,